 Use Determinations

-In the event ambiguity exists concerning a proposed use and its compatibility with a Williamson Act Contract or these Rules, a contract holder may request a formal written determination from the Administrator regarding whether a proposed use, development, or activity is consistent with the contract, the Williamson Act, applicable zoning requirements, and these Rules.
+In the event ambiguity exists concerning a proposed use and its compatibility with a Williamson Act Contract or these Rules, a contract holder may request a formal written determination from the Administrator regarding whether proposed use, development, or activity is consistent with the contract, the Williamson Act, applicable zoning requirements, and these Rules.

 A contract holder may also request a formal written determination regarding a conservation program that requires the primary commercial agricultural use to be temporarily changed, reduced, suspended, or discontinued.